accordproject/concerto/CONTRIBUTING.md

 * If the changes affect public APIs, change or add relevant [documentation][developers.documentation].
 * Run the [unit][developers.unit-tests] test suite, and ensure that all tests pass.

 * Commit your changes using a descriptive commit message that follows our [commit message conventions][developers.commits].
-Adherence to the [commit message conventions][developers.commits] is required because release notes are automatically generated from these messages.
+Adherence to the [commit message conventions][developers.commits] is required, because release notes are automatically generated from these messages.

   ```text
     git commit -a